Damian Mather – Chief Executive Officer

 Mary’s work is distinguished by a commitment to creating community-centred experiences that celebrate local culture while addressing global themes.
 Her experience aligns seamlessly with ECTT’s mission to deliver sustainable tourism and economic growth on Tasmania’s East Coast.
 She will play a critical role in supporting key projects such as the East Coast Positive Impact Plan and Triabunna Tomorrow Plan, ensuring these initiatives are executed efficiently and effectively.

-Contact Claire on [email protected]
+Contact Mary on [email protected]

-To contact Kiley email [email protected]
+To contact Sophie email [email protected]

 SIGN UP TO OUR INDUSTRY NEWSLETTER…